HamzaOralK/bumper/README.md

 # Description
-Bumper is just a declarative version changer for lambdas and Kubernetes cluster.
-It just takes environment variables for AWS authentication and kubeconfig to connect Kubernetes cluster.
+Bumper is just a declarative version changer for lambdas.
+It just takes environment variables for AWS authentication.

 Lambdas require a s3 object addresses to update and kubernetes deployment require a new image tag.
 This tool does not wait for updates just makes sure buckets, function and deployments exists.